-- 1. RWJF What Is Health Equity?
+- 1. RWJF\What Is Health Equity?
 And What Difference Does a Definition Make? - 2.
 Health Affairs\Health Policy Brief Achieving Equity in Health - 3.
 American Journal of Public Health\Health Disparities and Health Equity The Issue Is Justice - 4.
 Journal of Health Politics Policy and Law\The Many Roads toward Achieving Health Equity - 5.
 JAMA\Social Policy as Health Policy - 6.
-Grant Makers in Health\Health Equity and Social Justice A Health Improvement Tool
+Grant Makers in Health\Health Equity and Social Justice A Health Improvement Tool Be prepared to discuss:

 - a.
 What are the sources of health inequities within our communities, and across our country? - b.
 What is the role of social equity in achieving health equity? - c.
 What are the benefits and challenges of applying a justice framework toward achieving health equity?

-FEBRUARY 13: Introduction to social determinants of health
+Week Two FEBRUARY 10: Introduction to social determinants of health Readings, materials, and resources:

-- 1. WHO\Health equity through action on the social determinants of health\Commission on Social Determinants of Health\Final Report - 2.
-Lancet\Achieving Health Equity From Root Causes to Fair Outcomes - 3.
-Health Affairs\Health Policy Brief The Relative Contribution of Multiple Determinants to Health Outcomes - 4.
-Annual Review of Public Health\The Social Determinants of Health Coming of Age - 5.
-National Academies of Medicine\Social Determinants of Health 101 for Health Care Five Plus Five
+1. WHO\Health equity through action on the social determinants of health\Commission on Social Determinants of Health\Final Report 2.
+Lancet\Achieving Health Equity - From Root Causes to Fair Outcomes 3.
+Health Affairs\Health Policy Brief - The Relative Contribution of Multiple Determinants to Health Outcomes 4.
+Annual Review of Public Health\The Social Determinants of Health - Coming of Age 5.
+National Academies of Medicine\Social Determinants of Health 101 for Health Care - Five Plus Five Be prepared to discuss: a.
+What are the primary determinants of health in your lives?

-- a.
-What are the primary determinants of health in your lives? - b.
-What (if any) are the differences between social determinants of health and socially determined health inequities (as discussed last week)? - c.
+b.
+What (if any) are the differences between social determinants of health and socially determined health inequities (as discussed last week)? c.
 Who should address social determinants of health?

-FEBRUARY 20: Root causes of poor health in vulnerable populations
+Week Three FEBRUARY 17: Root causes of poor health in vulnerable populations Readings, materials, and resources:

-- 1. Urban Institute-Center on Society and Health\How Are Income And Wealth Linked to Health And LongevIty? - 2.
-Health Affairs\Health Policy Brief Housing and Health\An Overview of the Literature - 3.
-America's Essential Hospitals\The Social Determinants of Health Homelessness and Unemploment - 4.
-Health Affairs\How Health Care Reform Can Transform The Health Of Criminal Justice-Involved Individuals - 5.
-American Journal of Industrial Medicine\Undocumented Status as a Social Determinant of Occupational Safety and Health
+1. Urban Institute-Center on Society and Health\How Are Income And Wealth Linked to Health And Longevity?
+2. Health Affairs\Health Policy Brief - Housing and Health\An Overview of the Literature 3.
+America's Essential Hospitals\The Social Determinants of Health - Homelessness and Unemployment 4.
+Health Affairs\How Health Care Reform Can Transform The Health Of Criminal Justice-Involved Individuals 5.
+American Journal of Industrial Medicine\Undocumented Status as a Social Determinant of Occupational Safety and Health Be prepared to discuss:

-- a.
-Participate in an exercise detailing the social determinants of health for a particular vulnerable population - b.
-Participate in an exercise detailing the social determinants of a particular health condition afflicting vulnerable populations

-FEBRUARY 27: Social determinants of health in health policy - Part One
+a.
+Participate in an exercise detailing the social determinants of health for a particular vulnerable population b.
+Participate in an exercise detailing the social determinants of a particular health condition afflicting vulnerable populations Week Four FEBRUARY 24: Social determinants of health in health policy - Part One Readings, materials, and resources:

-- 1. Shi\Introduction to Health Policy Chapter One Overview of Health Policy - 2.
-Health Affairs\Where Health Disparities Begin The Role of Social and Economic Determinants And Why Current Policies May Make Matters Worse - 3.
-WHO\The need to monitor actions on the social determinants of health - 4.
-Kaiser\Beyond Health Care-The Role of Social Determinants in Promoting Health and Health Equity - 5.
-HHS\Health People 2020 Framework + Social Determinants of Health | Healthy People 2020 a.
+1. Shi\Introduction to Health Policy - Chapter One - Overview of Health Policy 2.
+Health Affairs\Where Health Disparities Begin - The Role of Social and Economic Determinants - And Why Current Policies May Make Matters Worse 3.
+WHO\The need to monitor actions on the social determinants of health 4.
+Kaiser\Beyond Health Care-The Role of Social Determinants in Promoting Health and Health Equity 5.
+HHS\Health People 2020 Framework + Social Determinants of Health | Healthy People 2020 Be prepared to discuss:

+a.
 How are recent health policy changes being utilized to promote health equity through action on the social determinants of health?
 At the state level?
 At the national level?
+Week Five March 3: Social determinants of health in health policy - Part Two + Guidelines on how to write a policy memorandum Readings, materials, and resources: